OPEN TUE-SAT 10AM-4PM | CLOSED ON MAJOR HOLIDAYS

 Where Texas History Began

-Our permanent exhibit examines the last 13,000 years of Texas history, from the first inhabitants of the Coastal Bend region through the French, Spanish, and Mexican colonial efforts, up to the range of diverse influence that have created the modern
+Our permanent exhibit examines the last 13,000 years of Texas history, from the first inhabitants of the Coastal Bend region through the French, Spanish, and Mexican colonial efforts, up to the range of diverse influences that have created the modern Texan culture.
+The focal point in the Museum’s gallery is the exhibit of cannons brought to Texas by the French explorer La Salle.
+The Museum is the repository for artifacts recovered from the archaeological excavation of the French colony, Fort St. Louis.

-images of some of the artifacts that you’ll see during your in-person visit.
+The museum’s Virtual Exhibit provides an overview of permanent exhibit content, as well as images of some of the artifacts that you’ll see during your in-person visit.

 Where Texas Ranching Began